 Stress can be caused by anything that requires you to adjust to a change in your environment.
 Your body reacts to these changes with physical, mental and emotional responses.
 When it persists, stress can affect the body's immune system, and illnesses can result.

-Caregiver burnout is a state of physical, emotional, and mental exhaustion.
-Burnout can occur when caregivers don't get the help they need, or if they try to do more than they are able—physically or financially.
-Caregivers who are “burned out” may experience fatigue, stress, anxiety, and depression.
+Caregiver burnout can occur when caregivers don't get the help they need, or if they try to do more than they are able—physically or financially.
+Caregivers who are "burned out" may experience fatigue, stress, anxiety, and depression.
 Many caregivers also experience feelings of guilt if they spend time on themselves rather than on their ill or elderly loved ones.

 More tips for caregivers: